coolbutuseless/anotherworld/README.md

   interaction - allowing for keyboard feedback while rendering the game with sound.

-### Warning: Game not yet finished!

-I have not finished porting this game to R.  The code is still being worked on.

-Please forgive me for any glitches you find!
+### You can play this game *today* in R!!

+However, there are still some graphics bugs etc to work out.

-Or file an issue on github if you think something is definitely wrong!
+Please file an issue on github if you think something is definitely wrong!

 ## Gameplay in R